How To Improve Your Cash Flow Forecast With Factoring

 Invoices raised (£) 10000 10000 10000 10000

-Invoices outstanding at beginning of month 0 10000 20000 30000
+Invoices outstanding at the beginning of the month 0 10000 20000 30000

-Invoices paid by debtors during month 0 0 0 10000
+Invoices paid by debtors during the month 0 0 0 10000

-Invoices outstanding at end of month 10000 20000 30000 30000
+Invoices outstanding at the end of the month 10000 20000 30000 30000

-Cash on hand at beginning of month 0 -6000 -12000 -18000
+Cash on hand at the beginning of the month 0 -6000 -12000 -18000

-Cash received during month 0 0 0 10000
+Cash received during the month 0 0 0 10000

-Expenses paid during month 6000 6000 6000 6000
+Expenses paid during the month 6000 6000 6000 6000

-Cash on hand at end of month -6000 -12000 -18000 -14000
+Cash on hand at the end of the month -6000 -12000 -18000 -14000

-One solution is factoring bridges that cash flow gap, as soon as you raise your invoices a copy goes to the factoring company who then provide you with 85% (sometimes more) of their value immediately - often called advances or prepayments.
-That 85% means that you have the bulk of the money immediately, certainly enough to pay your expenses and bills within a business that has even the most reasonable of profit margins.
+One solution is factoring bridges that cash flow gap, as soon as you raise your invoices a copy goes to the factoring company who then provides you with 85% (sometimes more) of their value immediately - often called advances or prepayments.
+That 85% means that you have the bulk of the money immediately, certainly enough to pay your expenses and bills within a business that has even the most reasonable profit margins.

 This cash flow forecast shows the same business but you will see that from Month 1 they receive 85% of the value of the invoices that they raise immediately: